FyroozKhan/FyroozKhan/Data Science Projects/README.md

 <h2> Content Creation Folder: </h2>
-I wrote a blog and made a video on the basic concepts of Probability and Statistics. </br> </br>
+Wrote a blog and made a video on the basic concepts of Probability and Statistics. </br> </br>

 <h2> Coursera Certifications: </h3>